MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

-It could really have been its own independent file format, but because we could qualify it as an AOV (a different representation of the same scene and frame), it was probably more convenient to store it in the same file format as the other AOVs.
-Thus also making it easier for software to implement it support, without having to add a new external dependency to their stack [^10].
+It could really have been its own independent file format, but because we could qualify it as an AOV (a different representation of the same scene and frame), it was probably more convenient to store it in the same file format as the other AOVs: OpenEXR.

-A few note ot be aware of:
+Thus also making it easier for software to implement its support, without having to add a new external dependency to their stack [^10].

+!!! tip "🎨 as an artist"

-- Make sure cryptomatte channels are encoded with 32bits [^11]
+    -   make sure cryptomatte channels are encoded with 32bits (float) [^11].
-- Make sure cryptomatte channels are not color-managed when written/read
+    -   make sure cryptomatte channels are not color-managed when written/read [^11].
-- It's possible to sometime find the cryptomatte saved in its own exr file.
+    -   as long as you ensure the 2 previous points, you don't have to store the cryptomattes in a separate exr file.
+But sometimes the render-engine doesn't give you the choice to use different bitdepth by channel so it become the only solution.
+    -   the `manifest` which allow to pick "names" instead of float values can either be stored fully in the metadata, or in a sidecar file next to the exr.
+In the later case make sure it's not missing.
-- Cryptomatte support transparency but not refraction (glass-like materials)
+    -   cryptomatte support transparency but not refraction (glass-like materials).

-[//]: # (TODO: how to debug cryptomatte)
+    -   most render engines don't support volumetrics objects in cryptomattes.
+    -   a last limitation to be aware of: _"Because the depth ordering, transparency and color of each object is not stored, objects isolated using Cryptomatte will have contaminated edge colors and incorrect alpha values."_ [^11]

+If cryptomatte have quickly raised itself as a must-have in the compositor toolbox, you might want to have a look at the next section about deep, which did bring its own batch of improvements on solving the matte problem.

 ### deep